caseman/grease/doc/tutorial/tutorial2.rst

 Wrapping Things Up
 ==================

 We've now implemented all of the major game mechanics, save one.
 You'll notice if you fly around for a few seconds, all of the asteroids fly off the screen and disappear.
 And so will the player's ship if you accelerate it in one direction.
-We forgot to implement the all-important toroidal space topology!
+We forgot to implement the all-important toroidal spatial topology!
 That's fancy-talk for making objects wrap around when they fly off the edge of the screen.

 So, how do you suppose we're gonna fix this?
 Surprise!
 Another system!
 This is a textbook example of a behavioral aspect of the application: